Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Heartworm test (dog over 1 year old or younger dogs with no proof of hw meds administered prior to entering rescue)

 Fecal test-Smear and float

 5 Lbs of current food (Petway Supreme Chicken and Brown Rice)

 Leash and Collar

-Because we rescue large and extra large breeds, our adoption fees do run higher then other rescues, this is mainly because (1) we cannot get any type of grants because we do not have IRS non-profit statues (2) most of our rescues weigh in excess of 115 lbs thereby making spay/neuter surgeries alone more costly then your average 50 lb dog.
+Because we rescue large and extra large breeds, our adoption fees do run higher than other rescues, this is mainly because most of our rescues weigh in excess of 115 lbs thereby making spay/neuter surgeries alone more costly than your average 50 lb dog.

 Please do not ask if our adoption fees are negotiable.
 They are not, if you cannot afford the adoption fee for a dog that has been fully vetted, we will not adopt the dog out to you.